po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 First, we moved the initial `Console.ReadLine()` prompt inside the while loop so that it repeats for each new employee entry.

-Then we changed input to firstName, because that's how we've been using it all along.
+Then we changed input to `firstName`, because that's how we've been using it all along.
 Now that we have other values to capture, it makes sense to be more specific.

 Then we called `Console.ReadLine()` three more times, capturing `lastName`, `ID`, and `photoUrl`.
 But VS Code doesn't like how we captured ID.
 Can you figure out why?

 **Hint:** `Console.ReadLine()` returns only string types.

-It's because `Console.ReadLine()` returns a string, but we want to store it in an int variable type, to be consistent with how `Employee` stores it.
+It's because `Console.ReadLine()` returns a string, but we want to store it in an `int` variable type, to be consistent with how `Employee` stores it.
 Not possible in C#.
 Fortunately, C# provides several utilities for altering, or "casting" values from one type into another.
 If we have a string that we want to store as an int, we can use the `Int32.Parse()` method.
 This is similar to the `parseInt()` function in JavaScript.
-Let's update that line to turn the `Console.ReadLine()` string into an int:
+Let's update that line to turn the `Console.ReadLine()` string into an `int`:

 ```c#
 Console.Write("Enter ID: ");